Chip Breaker vs Diamond Flute PCB Routers

 - Applications where edge quality and delamination control are critical

-Why choose it
+Why choose diamond-flute routers

 - Produces clean edges in brittle and layered materials

-- Excellent tool life in abrasive composites
+- Provides good tool life in abrasive laminates

 Tip options